-Your inbox has an email from your bank.
-You open it to find an urgent request to verify your account by re-submitting some account information.
-Don’t do it!
-It’s almost certainly an email phishing scam.
+Imagine you receive an email from your bank.
+You open it to find an urgent request to verify your account by re-submitting sensitive information.
+Be careful!
+It may be an email phishing scam.

 How Email Phishing Scams Work